bitpanda-labs/labs-website/_experiments/_template.md

 title: "Your Experiment Title"
 date: YYYY-MM-DD
 categories: ["Category 1", "Category 2"]
-excerpt: "A brief summary of your experiment that will appear on the homepage.
-Keep it concise and engaging."
+excerpt: " One sentence summary of your experiment that will appear on the homepage."
 ---

 ## The Challenge/Idea